What Is Collate Printing and When Should You Use It? (With Examples)

-In this article, we'll explore what collate printing is, how it works (with examples), when you should use it, and why it matters for productivity.
+In this article, we'll explore what collate printing is, how it works, when you should use it, and why it matters for productivity.

 What is Collate Printing?

-In contrast, if collating is turned off (uncollated printing), the printer will produce batches of each page separately.
-That means it will print all copies of page 1 first, then all copies of page 2, etc., resulting in uncollated stacks of pages.
+In contrast, if collating is turned off, the printer will produce batches of each page separately.
+It will print all copies of page 1 first, then all copies of page 2, etc., resulting in uncollated stacks of pages.
 You would then have to manually sort or assemble the pages into complete documents.
-The term collate comes from a word meaning "to gather or arrange in proper sequence," which is exactly what the printer does for you when collating.

 An Example of Collated vs. Uncollated Printing